-In addition to our one-day courses we run a two-day course based on the Park Tool school (Park Tool are recognised worldwide as leaders in bike maintenance tools).
-The course next runs on October the 21st and 28th, both Saturdays, and with a start time of 10am on each day.
-It’s ideal for people who already know a little bit about their bike but want to take their knowledge to the next level.
-This can be either to maintain your own bikes or as an ideal grounding for work in the industry.
+London Bike Hub is an accredited Park Tool School training provider, so in addition to our one-day courses, we run a two-day course based on the Park Tool School curriculum (Park Tool are recognised worldwide as leading manufacturers of cycle maintenance tools).
+The course is ideal for people who already know a little bit about their bike but want to take their knowledge to the next level.
+This can be either to maintain your own bikes or as a grounding for work in the industry.

 - Health & safety

 - Rim Brakes

 - Gear tuning and fitting (excludes electronic systems)

 The course is a mixture of teaching and hands-on, which will give you the opportunity to work on your own bike as well as our demonstration bikes with a wealth of tools and expert knowledge on hand.
 The teacher-to-student ratio is kept low – six attendees maximum, with one teacher and an assistant tutor.
 There’s plenty of time to ask questions and use tools not usually available to the home mechanic.

 Whilst we can’t promise you’ll never visit a bike shop again, we can say that the course will equip you to tackle most jobs by giving you the confidence and skills to do so.
 And to make the job easier, we also sell the full range of Park Tools.

 The course costs £250, includes a copy of Park’s Big Blue Book of Bicycle Repair and a parts allowance, and runs over two consecutive Saturdays at our west-London workshop at 18 Queens Avenue, Greenford, UB6 9BX.
 If, having read more about the course below, you have any further questions, please feel free to call Jon, our workshop manager, on 07852-521577 to find out more.